-Assistant Professor of Sociology and Environmental and Urban Studies
+Associate Professor of Sociology and Environmental and Urban Studies

-Peter’s research in Brazil focuses on public participation, urban and environmental change, and collective action in both Amazonia and Rio de Janeiro.
+Biography:Peter Klein’s teaching and research focus on urban studies, environmental sociology, globalization and development, political sociology, and qualitative methods.
+He is engaged in research and community-based projects in both the United States and Brazil.
+Professor Klein's research in Brazil focuses on public participation, urban and environmental change, and collective action in both Amazonia and Rio de Janeiro.
 His book manuscript, Flooded: Development, Democracy, and Brazil’s Belo Monte Dam (Rutgers University Press, 2022), provides an ethnographic account of the societal effects of the state’s attempt to mitigate the negative impacts of one of the world’s largest hydroelectric facilities with extensive social and economic resources.
 The book developed out of his PhD work, for which he won the best dissertation award in the Brazil section of the Latin American Studies Association.
-Peter continues to carry out research in the Brazilian Amazon, and his work extends to Rio de Janeiro.
+He continues to carry out research in the Brazilian Amazon, and his work extends to Rio de Janeiro.
 He engages with scholars, activists, and artists based in the city and the Global North, in efforts to reframe stigmatized understandings of Rio’s favelas, carry out research on environmental inequality, democratize academia, and rethink how knowledge is produced.
-Since 2019, Peter has been doing much of this work through Maré from the Inside, a visual and textual exhibit.
+Since 2019, he has been doing much of this work through Maré from the Inside, a visual and textual exhibit.